-Through our Performance Coatings segment, we provide high-quality liquid and powder coatings solutions to both large regional and global original equipment manufacturers ("OEMs") and to a fragmented and local customer base.
+Through our Performance Coatings segment, we provide high-quality liquid and powder coatings solutions to both large regional and global original equipment manufacturers and to a fragmented and local customer base.
 These customers comprise independent or multi-shop operator body shops as well as a wide variety of industrial manufacturers.
 We are one of only a few suppliers with the technology to provide precise color matching and highly durable coatings systems.
-The end-markets within this segment are refinish and industrial.
+The end-markets and reporting units within this segment are refinish and industrial.

 Through our Mobility Coatings segment, we provide coatings technologies for light vehicle and commercial vehicle OEMs.
 These global customers are faced with evolving megatrends in electrification, sustainability, personalization and autonomous driving that require a high level of technical expertise.
 The OEMs require efficient, environmentally responsible coatings systems that can be applied with a high degree of precision, consistency and speed.
-The end-markets within this segment are light vehicle and commercial vehicle.
+The end-markets and reporting units within this segment are light vehicle and commercial vehicle.

-During the three months ended December 31, 2023, Axalta replaced Adjusted EBIT with Adjusted EBITDA as the primary measure to evaluate financial performance of the operating segments and allocate resources.
-Adjusted EBITDA excludes impacts of depreciation and amortization, foreign exchange remeasurement, stock-based compensation, non-cash and non-service components of long-term employee benefits and dividends in respect of noncontrolling interests, whereas these items were not excluded from Adjusted EBITDA is the primary measure used by our CODM to evaluate financial performance of the operating segments and allocate resources and is therefore our measure of segment profitability in accordance with GAAP under ASC 280, Segment Reporting.
+Segment Adjusted EBITDA is the primary measure used by our CODM to evaluate financial performance of the operating segments and allocate resources and is therefore our measure of segment profitability in accordance with GAAP under ASC 280, Segment Reporting.
 Asset information is not reviewed or included with our internal management reporting.
 Therefore, we have not disclosed asset information for each reportable segment.
 The following table presents relevant information of our reportable segments.

 Year Ended December 31,

-2023 2022 2021
+2024 ļ 20 123 2022

 Net sales (1):

-Refinish \$ 2,0 84.3 \$ 1,943.4 \$ 1,776.4
+Refinish \$ 2,164 \$ 2,084 \$ 1,943

-Industrial 1,, 23.4 1,383.3 1,319.9
+Industrial 1,291 1,324 1,383

-Total Net sales - Performance Coatings 3,4 07.7 3,326.7 3,096.3
+Total Net sales Performance Coatings 3,455 , 3,408 3,326

-Light Vehicle 1,3 40.4 1,181.1 1,013.1
+Light Vehicle 1,405 1,340 1,181

-Commercial Vehicle 4 36.0 376.6 306.8
+Commercial Vehicle 416 436 377

-Total Net sales - Mobility Coatings 1, 76.4 1,557.7 1,319.9
+Total Net sales Mobility Coatings 1,821 1,776 1,558

-Total Net sales \$ 5, 84.1 \$ 4,884.4 \$ 4,416.2
+Total Net sales \$ 5,276 \$ 5,184 \$ 4,884

+Segment Adjusted EBITDA:

+Performance Coatings 838 742 700

+Mobility Coatings 278 209 111

+Total \$ 1,116 \$ 951 \$ 811

 Investment in unconsolidated affiliates:

-Performance Coatings \$ 2.1 \$ 2.1 \$ 2.1
+Performance Coatings \$ 2 \$ 2 \$ 2

-Mobility Coatings 9.2 8.2 7.8
+Mobility Coatings 9 9 8

-Total \$ 11.3 \$ 10.3 \$ 9.9
+Total \$ 11 \$ 11 \$ 10